Kate Dalrymple

 "Kate Dalrymple" is a traditional Scottish reel.
 The melody was originally published as "The New Highland Laddie" in 1750.
 It was recorded by Jimmy Shand in 1955.
-There are accompanying words in Scots, written by William Watt.
-It tells the tale of the eponymous spinster.

-The National Portrait Gallery in London has a painting of the real Kate Dalrymple, a society beauty in her youth.
+The Scots song associated with the melody of this name was written by William Watt, East Kilbride.
+It tells the comic tale of the eponymous muirland spinster who was ugly and unable to find a romantic partner.
+Coming into an inheritance of fortune, she thereafter found a willing suitor.

 It is used by the BBC as the theme music for the BBC Radio Scotland dance music programme Take the Floor.